One of the real places behind the ‘scene’, or an EXPOSURE TEASER…

 I set out at a brisk pace with a new spring in my step, energized by the prospect of widening my horizons even if only from behind a cup of coffee or the lens of a camera.

-The lake cottage sits at the end of a private lane more than half a kilometer away from the main road, le Chemin de la Rivière, the linear park intersects.
+The lake cottage sits at the end of a private lane more than half a kilometer away from the main road, le Chemin de la Rivière, which intersects the linear park.
 I love the tranquility this place exudes, nestled deep into the forest.
 Here, I don’t feel as acutely the relentless silence cocooning me from the outside, within.
 Not in the oppressive way I felt while in Montréal, leaving me dependent on others.
 Losing one of my main sensory perceptions used to leave my nerves in a constant state of high alertness, keeping me off-balance, and it’s nice to be able to relax my guard from time to time, and go with the flow, carefree.

 However, being so far out in the woods is also the reason why the local cable company is unable to supply my rented cottage with high-speed internet.
 Not unless the owners are ready to foot the bill for the heavy infrastructure required to bring cable up.
-And the signal for a satellite dish is close to nil at best, according to them, the small lake surrounded from all sides by woodsy mountains and granite cliffs.
+And the signal for a satellite dish is close to nil at best, according to them, because of the small lake surrounded from all sides by woodsy mountains and granite cliffs.

 I don’t really mind, but I can’t say the same for P.O.
 That guy almost had a stroke upon learning from the tech guy online that there was no internet connection to be had where I lived.